 Would you pay the weight in gold for a black-strapped watch?
 Nothing to be too shocked about, considering this is the blackest black that man has found.
-The man, named Anish Kapoor discovered the Vantablack in 2013, and today it is in the leagues of shimmering cousins like gold and platinum.
-The worth is going to be proven when Swiss watch company will launch this stunning, magnificent, absolute rad watch this fall called the S-110 Evo Venta Black, at $95,000.
+The man, named Anish Kapoor, discovered the Vantablack in 2013; it is in the leagues of shimmering cousins like gold and platinum.
+The worth will be proven when a Swiss watch company will launch this stunning, magnificent, absolute rad watch this fall called the S-110 Evo Venta Black, at $95,000.

-The promo of the watch is building the suspense, and any person with a love for dials and tick-tocks would love this black beauty.
+The watch’s promo is building the suspense, and any person with a love for dials and tick-tocks would love this black beauty.
 It comes with four dials with five prisms that flip digits, like an advertising banner.
-It comes studded with 471 components, 81 rubies and a 40-hour power reserve.
+It comes studded with 471 components, 81 rubies, and a 40-hour power reserve.
 The Vantablack is used on the dial and some other parts on the watch too.

-However, the star is not the dial but the use of Vantablack – so rich that if you stare at it too long you might feel like you are being pulled into a void, a black hole of sorts.
-This “blackest shade of black” has been manufactured by Surrey Nanosystems, which initially developed this colour for the aerospace in collaboration with British National Physics Laboratory.
-The “tint” is made up of a “complex of carbon nanotubes which when assembled together can absorb over 99.965 percent of light.”
-The depth of the colour has been explained using multiple analogies, but I suppose we have to see it to believe it.
-Supporting the watch case made of titanium with black DLC coating, is a black alligator strap with a sapphire crystal case back and face.
+However, the star is not the dial but the use of Vantablack – so rich that if you stare at it too long, you might feel like you are being pulled into a void, a black hole of sorts.
+This “blackest shade of black” has been manufactured by Surrey Nanosystems, which initially developed this color for aerospace in collaboration with British National Physics Laboratory.
+The “tint” is made up of a “complex of carbon nanotubes that can absorb over 99.965 percent of light when assembled.”
+The color’s depth has been explained using multiple analogies, but I suppose we have to see it to believe it.
+Supporting the watch case made of titanium with black DLC coating is a black alligator strap with a sapphire crystal case back and face.

 [ Via : Hypebeast ]